Waitress CV Example, Writing Tips & Questions

 Pair your CV with a matching cover letter

-Your headers should be a 14 or 15 font size and the rest of the information should stay at 11 or 12.
-It’s also important to use appropriate font types, like Times New Roman and Arial.
+Your headers should be 14 or 15 inches wide, and the rest of the information should stay at 11 or 12 inches.
+It’s also important to use the appropriate font types, like Times New Roman and Arial.

 For more details on how to structure your CV, visit our How to Make a CV guide.